 The program is available to students attending a university abroad which has a formal exchange agreement with UW–Madison.
 Students work directly with their home university's exchange/study abroad office for the admissions and enrollment procedures.
 The four exchange offices at UW–Madison are:

-All formal exchange students except those pursuing law studies are admitted by the Adult Career and Special Student Services office, which also serves as the academic dean's office.
+All formal exchange students except those pursuing law studies are admitted by the Adult Career and Special Student Services (ACSSS) office, which also serves as the academic dean's office.

 VISITING INTERNATIONAL STUDENT PROGRAM (VISP)